 Accurate Determination of Trace Gas Sources:

-We make accurate in situ measurements of trace atmospheric gases such as CH4, C2H6, CO2, and O3.
+We make accurate in situ measurements of trace atmospheric gases such as methane (CH4), ethane (C2H6), carbon dioxide (CO2), and ozone (O3).
 Our skilled team of scientists can carefully design the flight tracks, analyze the data, and apply budget techniques to the processed data to estimate the magnitude and location of these trace gas sources.
 Since much of the analysis is automated, we can provide source estimates almost immediately after a flight.

 How we do it: